basilcea/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the Document Object Model created by the browser when a page is loaded which define html elements as objects with properties, events and methods.

 2. What is an event?

+An event is an action that is detectable by the program when a user or another source carries out an action.

 3. What is an event listener?

+An event listener is a function designed to carry out an action when a specific event occurs.
+It awaits the action and on getting the signal carries out the response action.

 4. Why would we convert a NodeList into an Array?

+Converting a Nodelist to an array makes it easier to carry out all array methods.

 5. What is a component?

+A component is a self-contained, independent and reusable part of an application.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product